arvkevi/openhumansimputer/README.md

  > Are you sure you want to do this?

 Now we are ready to run the app locally.
-Enter the command `foreman start`, and don't worry if you see the following warning:
+Enter the command `pipenv run heroku local`, and don't worry if you see the following warning:

 <<<<<<< HEAD
 ---